sykloid/skynet/doc/source/math/numbers.rst

 .. function:: factorial(n)

     Computes the factorial of the given number.
+Factorials are not defined for negative or non-integral numbers.

+.. function:: gcd(m, n)

+    Computes the GCD (Greatest Common Divisor) of the two given numbers.